 Year after year we continue to be impressed by the changes we see in campers.
 Making new friends, gaining independence and resourcefulness, and facing new challenges are only some of these changes… certainly, these gains aren’t limited to summer.
 Whether you are a new family preparing to go to Clearwater for the first time, or a returning parent or alumni looking for strategies you can use to support the gains your daughter has made over the summer, please look through these pages for ideas!

-The Handbook contains a calendar of important dates, transportation information, packing list and luggage information, camp policies, financial policies, health care, preparing for camp suggestions and area lodging, to name a few.
+The Family Handbook contains a calendar of important dates, transportation information, packing list and luggage information, camp policies, financial policies, health care, preparing for camp suggestions and area lodging, to name a few.

 Additional information that will be helpful as you and your camper(s) get ready to spend your summer at Clearwater can be found via the